 Granted, I probably looked like I'd just escaped from some sort of white-collar Supermax where they only play pedestrian lawn games like bocce and badminton.
 But in my defense, I didn't know I was going until about an hour beforehand.

-Not to mention, my boss assured me that I wouldn't be openly -- and quite loudly -- called out as "(expletive deleted) disrespectful" by the club's chief of security.
+Not to mention, my boss assured me that even though I was wearing less than appropriate attire, I wouldn't be openly -- and quite loudly -- called out as "(expletive deleted) disrespectful" by the club's chief of security.

 Amusingly ironic -- and tactful, to boot

 For now, I'll shelve my disdain for this eloquent ogre, the acres of neatly manicured grass he protects, and all the Judge Smails wannabes I encountered there.
 Heck, I won't even mention this establishment by name.
 (I will say that it wasn't the Bushwood Country Club, where Smails and the other Caddyshack goofballs hung out.)

 But I will tell you that the whole experience has me bound and (expletive deleted) determined to become the best investor I can be, so that one day I can join any golf club I please, and treat disgustingly underdressed people like ... well, people.

 Here's how I'm going to do it